Australian Bombshell Madi Edwards Flaunts Killer Curves In Pink Bikini

 Madi Edwards has been known to show off her fantastic figure on her Instagram account.
 As The Inquisitr recently reported, she showcased her incredible body in a tiny bikini while spending some time on the beach.
 On Thursday, the Australian beauty turned up the heat with a sexy bathroom selfie that captured all of her curves.

 For the snap, Madi wore a pink bikini that left little to the imagination.
-The classic triangle top she wore showed off plenty of her cleavage, and the bottoms accentuated her curvy hips.
-With one hand leaning on a sink, Madi struck a pose and stood with one hip out, drawing attention to her rock hard, chiseled abs.
-Light hitting her smooth, bronze skin highlighted her core muscles.
+The classic triangle top showed off plenty of her cleavage, and the bottoms accentuated her curvy hips.
+Leaning one hand on a sink, Madi struck a pose and stood with one hip out, drawing attention to her rock hard, chiseled abs.
+The light hitting her smooth, bronze skin highlighted her core muscles.

 The beauty looked to be wearing a full face of makeup that included dark brows, smoky eye shadow and a nude color on her lips.
 Her hair hung down in loose waves as she gave the camera a serious look.
-She kept the pink theme going with by wearing a pink color on her nails.
+She kept the pink theme going by wearing a pink color on her nails.

 Madi’s followers raved over the snap.